codeby-vrosell/Procedural-World-Generator/README.md

 While the main system resides in Project IV, this repository focuses specifically on a **real-time application** of the generator, allowing for the isolated and optimized visualization and dynamic adjustment of biomes, entities, and terrain parameters.

+## Scope & Limitations

+While the application allows for the deep customization of a vast array of generation parameters in real-time, it is important to note that it remains fundamentally tied to the external project it was built for.

+Because it inherits Project IV's unique rules—such as being strictly grid-based and featuring exactly 5 specific biomes—**the app does not allow for adding or fundamentally altering the base types of biomes, enemies, entities, or generated objects.** The tool is designed to tweak and visualize *how* these predefined elements are generated and distributed, rather than creating entirely new ones from scratch.

 ## Important Disclaimer

 This repository does **NOT** contain the complete Unity project.